CharlesDLandau/serve-md/DeepRacerBlog07112019.md

 1. We met a BUNCH of cool people.
 2. We learned about a ton of cool services and technologies (Honorable mentions include [AWS CDK](https://aws.amazon.com/cdk), [Kong](https://konghq.com/kong/), [DataDog](https://www.datadoghq.com/))
-3. We had a ton of fun.
+3. We had BUCKETS of fun.
+BOATLOADS of fun.